mominabbass/ood_synthetic/README.md

 ### Download data:
 First download this folder in your local machine.
 Then download the model checkpoints and other files byfollowing the following steps:
 1) Go to Google Drive link: [https://drive.google.com/drive/folders/1TkIVos7gLdTOaRbMhpMsEVENWq5AZ_Bb?usp=sharing](https://drive.google.com/drive/folders/1TkIVos7gLdTOaRbMhpMsEVENWq5AZ_Bb?usp=sharing).
-2) Download the `saved_checkpoints` folder and keep it in the current `OOD_synthetic` folder.
-This folder contains the checkpoints required to run rhe main experiments.
+2) Download the `saved_checkpoints` folder and place it in the current `OOD_synthetic` directory.
+This folder contains the necessary checkpoints for running the main experiments.
-3) Download the `saved_data_selec-class` folder and keep it in the current `OOD_synthetic` folder.
-This folder contains the data required to run the selective classification experiments.
+3) Download the `saved_data_selec-class` folder and place it in the `OOD_synthetic` directory.
+This folder contains the data needed for selective classification experiments.

 ### Download model in a local folder:
 Use the following command to download `Llama-2-13b-hf` in a local folder.
 In the `download_HF_models.py` file, please enter your `Hugging Face access token` (left blank here for anonymity per conference guidelines).
 Also, specify the `local_dir` where you want to save the model on your machine.
 To download a different model from Hugging Face, modify the `repo_id` as needed:
 ```
 python download_HF_models.py
 ```
-For the rest of the code, use this `local_dir` where the model was saved, and update the `utils.py` file to reference this directory whenever a checkpoint is required.
+For the rest of the code, use this `local_dir` where the model was saved, and update the relevant files to reference this directory whenever a model is loaded ( For example, modify the `model_name` parameter in the `setup_llama2_13b` function within the `utils.py` file to point to the correct local directory).

 ## Running Ours:
 ### Test: